Tooth Extraction Omaha, NE

 Feasible Solution to Gum Disease

 Periodontal disease is an infection in the alveolar bone, periodontal ligaments, infection of the gums, and other areas surrounding your teeth.
 Gingivitis is the earliest stage of gum disease that may advance into a serious disease affecting the alveolar bone and periodontal ligaments.
-If you have poor dental hygiene, gum diseases are most likely to develop when bacteria from the surface of your teeth reach your gums.
+If you have poor dental hygiene and fail to regularly brush and floss your teeth and gums, gum diseases are most likely to develop when bacteria from the surface of your teeth reach your gums.

 Irreparable Tooth Damage